How to Clean a Polyurethane Brush Effortlessly

 paint brush

 The results will not be the same because oil-based poly applications will require the use of natural bristles.
-And for water-based poly applications, we recommend using a synthetic brush.
+And for water-based poly applications, use a synthetic brush.

 In addition, different cleaning agents are recommended for the two types of polyurethane; paint thinner for oil-based and dish soap for water-based.